MAHTEP/OPENSC2/README.md

 ## Install requirements

 The selected Python version is [3.8.10](https://www.python.org/downloads/release/python-3810/).
 To install the requirements, create a virtual environment (suggested name _opensc2_) and activate it.
-In your terminal run the following command
+In your terminal run the following command:

-python -m pip install --upgrade pip \\\ to update pip to the last version
+    python -m pip install --upgrade pip \\ to update pip to the last version
-python -m pip install -r requirements.txt \\\ to install the requirements
+    python -m pip install -r requirements.txt \\ to install the requirements

 Among the dependences there is [CoolProp](http://www.coolprop.org/) that according to the operative system you use may require some other dependences and/or packages.
 To deal with this, please follow the [documentation](http://www.coolprop.org/coolprop/wrappers/Python/index.html) and [prerequisites](http://www.coolprop.org/coolprop/wrappers/index.html#wrapper-common-prereqs).